sedanonpc/agentdd/POINTS_SCHEMA_DESIGN.md

 ## Conclusion

 The JSONB metadata approach provides the best balance of flexibility, storage efficiency, and query capability for our use case.
-While there are some tradeoffs in terms of query complexity and foreign key constraints, the benefits of a more adaptable schema outweigh these drawbacks, especially considering the evolving nature of the DARE points system.
+While there are some tradeoffs in terms of query complexity and foreign key constraints, the benefits of a more adaptable schema outweigh these drawbacks, especially considering the evolving nature of the points system.

 As the system grows, we can easily adapt the metadata structure without requiring schema migrations, making it more maintainable in the long term.